 * MemeticMutation: The artwork for ''Anthology'', depicting the band wearing only loincloths.
 It's frequently listed as one of the worst metal album covers of all time.
 It's not considered an official release by the band.
 (Though ''The Kingdom of Steel: The Very Best of Manowar'' is the only one of several compilations they endorse, so it might not be just because of the album art.)

-* SeinfeldIsUnfunny: Manowar has often been criticized for being "cliche" due to using [[HeavyMithril sword-and-sorcery themes]] in their songs, when they are actually the most popular of the first metal bands noted to continually do so.
+* SeinfeldIsUnfunny: Manowar is often criticized/mocked as "cliche" for using [[HeavyMithril sword-and-sorcery themes]] in their songs, when they are actually among the first metal bands to do so on a regular basis.